Beautyojimah/python-api-challenge/README.md

 - Cloudiness vs. Latitude
 - Wind Speed vs. Latitude

-The visualised scatter plots are saved in the out_data folder as Fig1, Fig2, Fig3 and Fig4, respectively.
+The visualized scatter plots for each relationship is saved in the out_data folder as Fig1, Fig2, Fig3 and Fig4, respectively.

 ### Linear Regression Analysis